cloudflare/workers-docs/reference/runtime/apis/streaming.md

 #### Methods

 - `pipeTo(destination)`: Pipe the readable stream to a given writable stream, `destination`.
-Returns a promise that is fulfilled when the write operation has succeeded, or rejects if the operation fails.
+Returns a promise that is fulfilled when the write operation has succeeded, or rejected if the operation fails.
 - `getReader`: Get an instance of `ReadableStreamDefaultReader`, and locks the `ReadableStream` to that reader instance.

 ### ReadableStreamDefaultReader